 library(mirt); library(ggmirt); library(psych); library(tidyverse); library(caret)

-Now after the packages are activated, we need to import the dataset to our R environment.
+After the packages are activated, we need to import the dataset into our R environment.
 The dataset (data.csv) and codebook (codebook.txt) are available in data folder in our repository.
 Readers can download them from our repository and then simply import the dataset with the following command:

 ds <- read.csv("data/data.csv")

-However, since the dataset is openly accessible in the Open Psychometrics webpage, readers can also directly import the dataset from the Open Psychometrics webpage to their R environment.
+However, since the dataset is openly accessible on the Open Psychometrics webpage, readers can also directly import the dataset from the Open Psychometrics webpage to their R environment.
 For interested readers, we show how to do this in detail in our annotated R script file.

 Next, it is important to examine the structure of the data frame (ds) to get a glimpse of its structure.
 By typing str() command, readers can examine the variables’ name, number of cases, types of variables (integer or character), and the values of each variable.
 Then readers can match the information provided in their R console to the codebook.